Cheapest Food to Buy: Best List of 57 Budget Foods

 Rice and Black Beans

-10) Kidney beans
+10) Kidney Beans

 Kidney beans are kidney-shaped beans that come in various colors, including red, black, and white and are commonly used in dishes such as chili, salads, and soups.
 They are also a staple in many traditional cuisines around the world.

-11) Navy beans
+11) Navy Beans

 Navy beans are known for their creamy texture and mild, nutty flavor.
 These small, oval-shaped beans can be used as a great addition to soups, stews, salads, and dips.

-12) Pinto beans
+12) Pinto Beans

 Pinto beans are little beans that are low in fat and make a great addition to anyone’s diet.
 They can be used in a variety of dishes, including burritos, tacos, and chili.